Skip to content

 1. Version Control

-• Students can explain difference between merge and rebase and when to use what.
+• Explain difference between merge and rebase and when to use what.

-• How to use git workflows to organize research software development in a team.
+• Use Git workflows to organize research software development in a team.

-• Get to know a few useful GitHub/GitLab standards and a few helpful tools.
+• Know about a few useful GitHub/GitLab standards and a few helpful tools.

 3. Building and Packaging